The Travel Blog 2

 Getting real here, they seem to forget that they already ding you for big bucks to even get inside the old husk.
 It’s a sort of an à la carte deal where you have to pay extra to see other bits and pieces.
 But in their pitch, they imply that there’s no source of support for any improvements or maintenance.
 Better to tear down the Colosseum.
 What we see nowadays doesn’t genuinely represent the original building.
 It is a manipulation to suddenly go off on a tear of frantic concern for something that was abused and left to decay.
 It doesn’t make us “better people” in the here-and-now to cry crocodile tears when a whole revamp of perception is required.
 From the Colosseum example, we see that the volunteer concept can be workable, so why not move up from the baby steps?
 Have volunteers rebuild the whole thing so it is presentable.

-This reminds me of a tropical area where there is a “nature preserve” on the east side of the country.
+This reminds me of a tropical area with a “nature preserve” on the east side of the country.
 The implication was that this land had been patiently preserved since “time immemorial,” by the cloistered guardians of “Mother Gaia.”
 What a put-on.

 It doesn’t make us “better people” in the here-and-now to cry crocodile tears when a whole revamp of perception is required.